gagolews/genieclust/devel/sphinx/weave/r.md

 ```

 This gives the cluster ID allocated to each country.
-Let's depict the obtained partition with the `rworldmap` package:
+Let's depict the obtained partition using the `rworldmap` package:

 ```r